Health and wellbeing impacts

 - previous experience with the odour

-- their relationship to the party generating the odour (if a person’s livelihood is dependent on the facility the perception may be less than a person who does not benefit from it in any way).
+- their relationship to the party generating the odour (for example ifa person’s livelihood is dependent on the facility causing the odour they will be more likely to accept an odour than a person who does not benefit from it in any way).

 The overall objectives in the management of potentially odorous activities are to: